Publish Date

 Yet a significant portion of the workforce still has a hard time sharing a Google Drive file and for many, the joy of dragging their umpteenth card across a digital Kanban board, like Trello, is still far from a reality.

-Paying homage to the classics
+Paying Homage to the Classics

 But a new type of product is being made to meet the needs of the growing number of knowledge workers.
 Workers want flexible, nuanced, and practical solutions to keep up with their new interconnected lives.
 These tools are hard to categorize, though they are generally called "all-in-one" workspaces.
 Current leaders in the space include AirTable, Notion, and Coda.

 In one important way, these workspaces differ from traditional tools for getting work done.
 Traditionally, productivity software only asks the user to provide the information while the app handles the functionality.
-For instance, with Excel, you make spreadsheets; with Trello, you make Kanban boards.
-These new workspaces ask the user to provide information and functionality.
-It's hard to pick which tool will make your life easier, but let me share this example.

 "Traditionally productivity software only asks the user to provide the information while the app handles the functionality."